-The WTC site is visited by people from all over the world.
-Visitors and families of victims had expressed a need for opportunities to reflect, remember, and communicate in a structured environment before completion of the permanent memorial at the WTC site.
-The project was a means to involve victims' families and the public in communicating by collecting, preserving, and telling the complete stories of their loved ones and of the events.
+The WTC site is currently visited by people from all over the world.
+Visitors and families of victims have expressed a need for opportunities to reflect, remember, and communicate in a structured environment before completion of the permanent memorial at the WTC site.
+The project is a means to involve victims' families and the public in communicating by collecting, preserving, and telling the complete stories of their loved ones and of the events.

-This project provided a valuable public service, as it was not only essential to the healing process, but vital to curators, historians, academics and others that have been and will continue to be charged with interpreting the events of those attacks.
-The project served as an interim memorial through which family members, survivors, residents, and others affected by the events of September 11th shared their stories, grieved, and healed, until the permanent memorial was built.
-It also provided the public-at-large with a deeper understanding of the impact of the attacks and the lives lost so tragically until the permanent memorial was built.
-StoryCorps recordings have been added to the permanent collection of the Memorial Museum for ongoing use.
+This project provides a valuable public service, as it is not only essential to the healing process, but vital to curators, historians, academics and others that will be charged in the future with interpreting the events of these attacks.
+The project serves as an interim memorial through which family members, survivors, residents, and others affected by the events of September 11th can share their stories, grieve, and heal, until the permanent memorial is built.
+It also provides the public-at-large with a deeper understanding of the impact of the attacks and the lives lost so tragically until the permanent memorial is built.
+StoryCorps could be added to the permanent collection of the Memorial Museum for future use.